The mission of the Santa Clara County Library District Foundation is to ignite the power of the Library to provide opportunities for all.

 The Santa Clara County Library District has two Bookmobiles providing personalized, comprehensive library service to people who may have difficulty visiting a community library – including seniors, individuals with physical limitations, children, and geographically remote residents in the cities of:

-One in six adults in Santa Clara County lack basic literacy skills resulting in personal, social and economic disadvantages.
+One in six adults in Santa Clara County lacks basic literacy skills resulting in personal, social and economic disadvantages.
 The Library’s free Reading Program addresses this issue, pairing a volunteer tutor with an individual student to improve basic reading, writing,

 ‘Tis the Season to be Thankful!
 The November Newsletter brings you information about crafts, culinary creations and company for the Thanksgiving holiday, the food drive for Second Harvest, a calendar of events, and much, much more, including a calendar of